aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-otp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Java API to Export XSLFO to OTP" h2="Export XSLFO to OTP via on premise Java API without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily convert XSLFO to OTP within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made possible by components of the Aspose.Total for Java suite.

+The first step is to export XSLFO to PPTX using Aspose.PDF for Java.
+This component provides a wide range of features for working with PDF documents, including the ability to convert XSLFO to PPTX.
+It also offers a range of other features, such as the ability to create, edit, and manipulate PDF documents, as well as the ability to convert PDF documents to other formats.

+The second step is to convert PPTX to OTP using Aspose.Slides for Java.
+This component provides a comprehensive set of features for working with PowerPoint presentations, including the ability to convert PPTX to OTP.
+It also offers a range of other features, such as the ability to create, edit, and manipulate PowerPoint presentations, as well as the ability to convert PowerPoint presentations to other formats.

-Using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can easily convert XSLFO to OTP within any Java J2SE, J2EE, J2ME application.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to PPTX.
-After that, by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/) PowerPoint Processing API, you can convert PPTX to OTP.
+In summary, Aspose.Total for Java provides a comprehensive suite of components that enables developers to easily convert XSLFO to OTP within any Java J2SE, J2EE, or J2ME application.
+The process involves two steps, both of which are made possible by components of the Aspose.Total for Java suite.
+Firstly, XSLFO is exported to PPTX using Aspose.PDF for Java.
+Secondly, PPTX is converted to OTP using Aspose.Slides for Java.
+This makes it easy for developers to quickly and easily convert XSLFO to OTP within any Java application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}